Texiwill/aac-lib/base/README.md

 then switches to use Ansible.

 #### Supported Operating Systems
-Full support for LinuxVMA is available for:
+Full support for LinuxVMA/LinuxVSM is available for:

 * RHEL/CentOS 7
 * RHEL/CentOS 8